netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Please also note the information about `Booking additional services`_ and `Additional costs for services`_.

-* *Enable Preferred Location*: The customer selects an alternative location where the shipment can be placed in case they are not at home.
+* *Enable Drop-off Location*: The customer selects an alternative location where the shipment can be placed in case they are not at home.
-* *Enable Preferred Neighbor*: The customer selects an alternative address in the neighborhood for the shipment in case they are not at home.
+* *Enable Neighbor*: The customer selects an alternative address in the neighborhood for the shipment in case they are not at home.
 * *Enable Automatic Parcel Announcement*: The customer gets notified by email about the status of the shipment.
 The customer's email address will be transmitted to DHL for this service